javieralvz17/javieralvz17/README.md

 - 👋 Hi, I’m @javieralvz17
-- 👀 I’m interested in c and java
-- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on any c based project

 <!---
 javieralvz17/javieralvz17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.